Finance, sustainability and operations specialist within high-growth brands and platforms

 When circularity isn’t enough.
 A new model for the future of sustainable consumption.

 Who is responsible for making retail sustainable, consumers or companies?
 Circularity alone can’t save the planet and consumer demand is only one element of the solution.
 We must add social and sharing elements to the way we consume.
 The future of sustainable commerce lies at the intersection of consumption, social community & a circular economy.
-This talk outlines the evolving path to purchase and a new model emerging from the advances in technology and social awareness.
+This innovation talk outlines the evolving path to purchase and a new model emerging from the advances in technology and social awareness.